TehMuffinMoo/ibPS/docs/General/Set-ibPSConfiguration.md

 ## PARAMETERS

 ### -CSPAPIKey
-This is the BloxOneDDI API Key retrieves from the Cloud Services Portal
+This is the Infoblox Portal API Key retrieved from the Cloud Services Portal

 ```yaml
 Type: String